Crystal detector: Types

 The crystal detector consisted of an electrical contact between the surface of a semiconducting crystalline mineral and either a metal or another crystal.
 Since at the time they were developed no one knew how they worked, crystal detectors evolved by trial and error.
 The construction of the detector depended on the type of crystal used, as it was found different minerals varied in how much contact area and pressure on the crystal surface was needed to make a sensitive rectifying contact.
-Crystals that required a light pressure like galena were used with the wire cat whisker contact; silicon was used with a heavier point contact, while silicon carbide (carborundum) could tolerate the heaviest pressure.
-Another type used two crystals of different minerals with their surfaces touching, the most common being the "Perikon" detector.
-Since the detector would only function when the contact was made at certain spots on the crystal surface, the contact point was almost always made adjustable.
+Crystals that required a light pressure like galena are used with the wire cat whisker contact; silicon is used with a heavier point contact, while silicon carbide (carborundum) can tolerate the heaviest pressure.
+Another type uses two crystals of different minerals with their surfaces touching, the most common being the "Perikon" detector.
+Since the detector can only function when the contact is made at certain spots on the crystal surface, the contact point was almost always made adjustable.
 Below are the major categories of crystal detectors used during the early 20th century: